ogratton/Challenges/AdventOfCode/2022/day04/solution.md

 END { print "\nanswer: $total\n" }' input.txt
 ```

-## part 2

-just change the condition to:
+For part 2, just change the condition to:

 ```perl
     $bs = $bsx & $bsy;
     $total += index($bs, "1") != -1;
 ```

-## visualisation
+## Visualisation

-just prints the mask at each stage
+Part 1 again but printing the bitstring each time in green or red:

 ```bash
 perl -ne '